jiahao25/Govtech-Data-Engineer/README.md

 The connectors (databases) will keep update their values as changes are captured on images and user activities

 Lastly, the consumer applications will process the records and do analysis.
 Real time analytics applications will run on real time while BigQuery may run on a designated time period (eg: once a day).

+With this diagram, it highlights one main benefit of the Kafka cluster which is a distributed system.